The Ultimate Guide to Troubleshooting Kiln Problems

 Follow the following steps to troubleshoot if the control is not adjusted properly:

-- Check the thermocouple for the correct depth of immersion.
+- Check the thermocouple for the correct immersion depth.
 The welded end of the thermocouple probe should protrude at least 1.5 inches (0.0381 meters) into the kiln chamber.

-- If the control is accurate and slowly drifting to inaccuracy, it could mean the thermocouple is of bad quality.
+- If the control is accurate but slowly drifting toward inaccuracy, it could mean the thermocouple is of poor quality.
 If this is your case, replace the thermocouple with a good thermocouple that fits your kiln.

 The Kiln Displays “Complete” but Is Not Cooling Off